DataFire/Integrations/integrations/generated/azure_web_certificates/README.md

 * Certificate `object`: SSL certificate for an app.
   * properties `object`: Certificate resource specific properties
     * cerBlob `string`: Raw bytes of .cer file
-    * expirationDate `string`: Certificate expriration date.
+    * expirationDate `string`: Certificate expiration date.
     * friendlyName `string`: Friendly name of the certificate.
-    * geoRegion `string`: Region of the certificate.
     * hostNames `array`: Host names the certificate applies to.
       * items `string`
     * hostingEnvironmentProfile `object`: Specification for an App Service Environment to use for this resource.